psychedelicsocietyofkansascity/hta-site/_pages/board.md

     <div style="text-align: center;">
       <strong>Ashley Bennett</strong><br>
       <em>Secretary & Director of Marketing</em><br>
-      Ashley drives our marketing efforts and manages communications.
+      Ashley drives our marketing efforts and social media campaigns externally while managing communication, itineraries, and notes for all official HTA meetings.
+She is an advocate of harm reduction and the transformative potential of consciousness exploration.
     </div>
   </div>
 </div>